 The ISW-SWE movement envisions a world where everyone has access to a sustainable, safe supply of water and sanitation, while ensuring these resources are preserved for future generations.
 We believe that water is a source of development and shared prosperity, no matter what it’s used for.

 Based on evolving knowledge, partnerships and creativity, the ISW-SWE movement develops initiatives mobilizing advocates for universal access to water and sanitation and resource preservation.
 We and our partners build bridges and open dialogue between all stakeholders — governments, civil society, education and private enterprise — while ensuring the principles of the Montreal Charter and Strasbourg Declaration are upheld.
 Our work is concentrated in small rural and semi-urban communities.
-Aim contribute to regional development, using watersheds/hydrographical basins as our reference framework.
+We aim to contribute to regional development, using watersheds/hydrographical basins as our reference framework.

 The ISW-SWE movement is built around five shared principles that guide our actions: